aptivator/suffixer/docs/algorithm-description.md

 After adding the `say` suffix, `matchAndAddLeaves()` returns the next character index of `1`.
-The next call to the function and its call to `getNewLeafInfo()` will fully match the remaining `ay`-part of the word against the three and provide the following insertion information.  `leavesToAdd` is `2`.
+The next call to the function and its call to `getNewLeafInfo()` will fully match the remaining `ay`-part of the word against the tree and provide the following insertion information.  `leavesToAdd` is `2`.
 The `node` will no longer be the root, but rather the node at the end of the `a`-edge, because the entire `a`-edge was matched.
 `offsetWithinEdge` is `0` because character matching ended on the edge node.